izivkov/GShockTimeServer/README.md

 - [B5000](https://amzn.to/4194M13)
 - [B2100](https://amzn.to/3MUDCGY)

-Additionally, this repository provides an API for developing applications for these watches.
+Additionally, this repository provides a Python API library for developing applications for these watches.
 While still a work in progress, you can refer to the `api_tests.py` file for usage examples.

 ## Usage